Alext162/alext162/README.md

 -  Hi, I’m Alex.
--  I’m interested in devloping full stack Javascript applications.
+-  I’m interested in devloping full stack Typescript applications.
 -  You can reach me on www.alex-tipping.com